Amozaya/3D-Academy/README.md

 * **Gallery images get cropped at the edge of the screen**

--One of the unfixed bugs in the Gallery section.
+-One of the unfixed bugs is in the Gallery section.
 When user hovers a mouse over an image in the gallery, position at the edge of the screen, the images scales up and a part of the image goes outside of the borders of the screen, resulting of that part being cropped:

 <img src="assets/images/gallery-bug.png" alt="Gallery bug" width=50% height=50%>